yegor256/blog/_posts/2015/feb/2015-02-16-it-is-not-a-school.md

 The project needs us to _produce_ classes, lines of code, methods, functions, files, and features.
-Then, the project can convert them into happy customers, which will give us something back&mdash;usually cash.
+Then, the project can convert them into happy customers, which will give us something back---usually cash.
 Finally, the project will share that cash among us,
 [investors]({% pst 2015/dec/2015-12-16-investors-are-too-scared %}),
 and the government.